CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Lane-Arrows.md

 > The arrows painted on the road surface are determined by the road asset, not TM:PE.
 Some roads have missing arrows, or don't show arrows at all, or show incorrect arrows (particularly if the asset was designed for traffic driving on the other side of the road).

 #### When I load my city, my lane arrow customisations are gone
 > Try unpausing the game.
-See [Lane arrow and connector not loading](Lane arrow and connector not loading) for details.
+See [](Lane-arrow-and-connector-not-loading.md) for details.

 #### Can I customise the painted road arrows?
 > Yes, use [BOB, the Tree and Prop Replacer](https://steamcommunity.com/sharedfiles/filedetails/?id=2197863850) mod (or similar):